codebarbristol/flask-hello-world/README.md

 ### Installing Flask

-Before you can serve your webpage you will need to install the dependecy by running the below command.
+Before you can serve your webpage you will need to install the dependecy by running the below command in your command prompt / terminal.

 ```
 pip install Flask